RoccoGiugni/DoSS-24-25/README.md

 For example, on a Linux system you can use the GNU g++ compiler, and simply type:
 "g++ -o nbody nbody.C" to produce the executable "nbody".

-To run type: "nbody -d X -e X -o X -t X < in.txt > out.txt".
-Where -d is the integration step, -e the time interval at which an update is printed on terminal, -o the time interval at which coordinates are printed in the output file, -t is the time of the simulation.
+To run type:

+    nbody -d X -e X -o X -t X < in.txt > out.txt

+where -d is the integration step, -e the time interval at which an update is printed on terminal, -o the time interval at which coordinates are printed in the output file, -t is the time of the simulation.
 X stands for the chosen value.
 Arguments aren't mandatory to run the code.
 The input and output file are "in.txt" and "out.txt".
 The input file must be write as follow:

 	n_bodies
 	initial_time